Hennes Weisweiler: Years in Mönchengladbach

 The season was later overshadowed by the first major conflict of Weisweiler with his star.
 Günter Netzer was, with teammates Herbert Wimmer and Jupp Heynckes, part of the powerful German side that won the 1972 European Championship in Belgium.
 Many thought he was the tournament's most glamorous player.
 Weisweiler may have resented that he himself was no longer the star of the team.
 Netzer may have wanted to move to a more glamorous club, that paid him more.
 The conflict ended in separation, and a few weeks before the end of the season Netzer's departure to Real Madrid was announced.
 There was still one important match to go: the DFB-Pokal cup final in Düsseldorf, against Weisweiler's original club 1.
 FC Köln.
 The atmosphere was emotionally charged, made more so because the coach left Netzer on the bench.
 Despite a temperature of 35° both teams played attacking football, and on both sides the goalkeepers, Borussia's Wolfgang Kleff and Cologne's Gerhard Welz, were called on to make major saves.
 Welz even saving a second half penalty by Heynckes.
 In the short break before extra time Netzer removed his track suit and, it is said, told Weisweiler he would be playing.
 Shortly after the game resumed, Netzer, with only his second possession of the ball, scored a winner for Borussia after a give-and-go with Bonhof.
 Thus ended one of the major 1970s coach-player associations, with Weisweiler and Netzer, in their last year together with Borussia, winning the DFB-Pokal cup but only finishing fifth in the league.

 With Netzer gone, Weisweiler had more time again for team building.
 A consolidated Borussia ended the 1973–74 season in second place, Weisweiler again having managed to infuse good new talent, including future international Uli Stielike, into his side.

 The newly-found harmony led Weisweiler's team to an all-conquering farewell season.
 With 86 goals scored, never before and never again achieved by the club, the team cruised to the league championship.
-In addition, Borussia won its first major European title when, after a 0–0 draw at home, they dismantled FC Twente 5–1 in the second leg of the UEFA Cup final.
+In addition, Borussia won its first major European title when, after a 0–0 draw at home, they dismantled Twente 5–1 in the second leg of the UEFA Cup final.
 In all, Weisweiler had led Borussia to three Bundesliga titles, one German cup title, and a UEFA Cup title (as well as being runners-up on several occasions), establishing a side that throughout the 1970s rivalled Bayern Munich in their domestic achievements.
 Weisweiler was succeeded by Udo Lattek (who had managed Bayern Munich to many of their 1970s triumphs), Lattek led Borussia to consecutive league titles the next two years, and to the European Cup final against Liverpool in 1977, largely with players assembled by Weisweiler.